The implications of using a naked portafilter on a Sage or Breville home espresso machine

 I hope you find these tips helpful and, if you’d like to dive deeper, you may consider our espresso and latte art home barista workshops.
 Happy brewing!

-P.S.
-If you enjoyed reading this, you might find this blogpost here interesting too – Espresso channeling on Sage or Breville home espresso machines
+And, if you enjoyed reading this article, you might find the one here interesting too – Espresso channeling on Sage or Breville home espresso machines

 Previous